Russia–Ukraine border: Demarcation

 A treaty on the demarcation of the common border between the foreign ministers of Ukraine and Russia was signed on 17 May 2010 and came into force on 29 July of the same year.
 At that time, Ukraine intended to start work on the demarcation of the border upon ratification of the agreement by the respective governments, but ratification was not completed.
-However 16 June 2014 the National Security and Defense Council of Ukraine ordered the government to carry out a one-side demarcation of the border "in terms of existing threats to national security"; amidst the worst fighting of the 2014 pro-Russian conflict in Ukraine.
+However on 16 June 2014 the National Security and Defense Council of Ukraine ordered the government to carry out a one-side demarcation of the border "in terms of existing threats to national security", amidst the war in Donbas.

-Ukrainian Wall
+Ukrainian border barrier

-Since May 2015, Ukraine is building a fortified border barrier on the Russia–Ukraine border, popularly known as the "Yatseniuk's Wall".
-The project aims to prevent Russian military and hybrid warfare intervention in Ukraine.
+Starting in May 2015, Ukraine had been building a fortified border barrier on the Russia–Ukraine border, popularly known as the "Yatseniuk's Wall".
+The project aimed to prevent Russian military and hybrid warfare intervention in Ukraine.

 As of May 2015, a walled defense system was under construction along the Russian border in Kharkiv Oblast.
 The project was planned to be finished in 2018.
 In June 2020 the State Border Guard of Ukraine expected that the project would be finished by 2025.
-However, the construction was stopped when Russia invaded Ukraine in February 2022.
+However, construction work on the wall was stopped when Russia invaded Ukraine in February 2022.